jayshah5696/pravah/README.md

 We welcome contributions to Pravāha!
 Please feel free to submit issues, feature requests, or pull requests to help improve the project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details or visit [MIT License](https://opensource.org/licenses/MIT).

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details or visit [MIT License](https://opensource.org/licenses/MIT).